 When you are doing you hiking planning and you plan on tackling a strenuous hike and want to make sure you can reach the top without your body demanding you turn back, then practice on the weeks leading up to the adventure by walking easier hikes.

 Doing small hikes often will give your body the workout it needs to prepare for more challenging locations!

 Having the right equipment might seem like an overwhelming problem, but you don’t need to buy the whole store!
 There are just a couple of hiking essentials and hiking clothing you need to put in your backpack!

 If the darkness rolls in earlier than you expected, then a Lightweight Backpacking Headlamp can help you continue on the path until you find a place to rest.
-The headlamps free up your hands as the light is wrapped around their forehead, but as long as you have a source of light, you will be okay.
+The headlamps free up your hands as the light is wrapped around your forehead, but as long as you have a source of light, you will be okay.

 3. Sunscreen and a Sun Hat

-Most of the time, you will be hiking during the day, and although sunny weather is more pleasurable than the rain, it doesn’t come without trouble.
+Most of the time, you will be hiking during the day, and although sunny weather is more pleasurable than rain, it doesn’t come without trouble.
 You will need sun protection.
 If you have sunscreen and a hiking hat to protect you from getting burnt or developing heatstroke.
-With proper sun protection you are one step closer to a healthy trip.
+With proper sun protection, you are one step closer to a healthy trip.

 4. First Aid Kit